deadpool2794/multisig-dapp/README.md

 -   Node.js - For managing dependencies and project runtime.
 -   Next.js - Frontend framework used to build the interface.
--   Hardhat - Ethereum development environment for smart contract deployment and testing.
+-   Ganache - Ethereum development environment for smart contract deployment and testing.
 -   WAGMI - Used for connecting Ethereum wallets to the dApp.
 -   RainbowKit - Provides a user-friendly interface for wallet connections.
 -   CSS - For styling the front-end components.